dvdmtw98/notes/notes-vault/information-security/certifications/comptia-security/incident-response-procedure.md

 In remediation we fix the flaws that caused on incident on all the other systems

 #### Post-Incident Activity
-Happens after containment, eradication and full system recovery
+Happens after containment, eradication, and full system recovery

 ##### Root-Cause Analysis
 Identifies the incidents source and how to prevent it in the future